 Maine may be particularly surprising.
 The state has 3 vegan restaurants for a population of just over one million.

 Oregon’s population is only four million, so while there are only 22 vegan restaurants across the state, that equates to 5.5 restaurants per million people, making it the top state for all-vegan restaurants.

 The state offers a wide array of choices that go beyond the expected fare.
 Veggie Grill (Beaverton), Next Level Burger (Bend), Cornbread Café (Eugene), Blossoming Lotus (Portland), Farm Spirit (Portland) and Native Foods (Tigard) are few of the popular options.

 1. District of Columbia

-Washington D.C. boasts the highest volume of vegan restaurants per capita.
+Washington D.C. and the surrounding area boasts the highest volume of vegan restaurants per capita.
 While there are only 10 all-vegan restaurants in the area, that equates to nearly 15 restaurants per million people.